Zdeněk Mácal: Biography

-Mácal was born in Brno and began violin lessons with his father at the age of four.
+Mácal was born in Brno on 8 January 1936 and began violin lessons with his father at the age of four.
 He later attended the Brno Conservatory and the Janáček Academy of Music and Performing Arts, where he graduated in 1960 with top honors.
 He became the principal conductor of the Prague Symphony Orchestra and conducted both symphonic concerts and operas.
 He won the 1965 International Conducting Competition in Besançon, France, and the 1966 Dimitri Mitropoulos International Music Competition in New York City, under the direction of Leonard Bernstein.
 Leaving behind a promising career in Czechoslovakia, he left the country after the Soviet-led invasion of 1968 crushed the Prague Spring, with his wife and daughter.

 He was invited to conduct the Bavarian Radio Symphony Orchestra where Rafael Kubelík was chief conductor, who asked the younger colleague to conduct contemporary music including the world premiere of the Eighth Symphony by Jan Kapr.
 He made his successful London debut at the Royal Festival Hall in February 1969 with the Bournemouth Symphony Orchestra as a late replacement for Constantin Silvestri.
 The concert included a performance of Richard Strauss' Don Quixote, with cellist Paul Tortelier and violist Mary Samuel.
 His first post as chief conductor in the West was in 1970 the WDR Symphony Orchestra Cologne for four years, followed by the NDR Orchestra of Hanover.

 Mácal made his American debut with the Chicago Symphony Orchestra in 1972.
 He served as artistic advisor of the San Antonio Symphony and principal conductor of Chicago's Grant Park Music Festival.
 He conducted more than 160 orchestras during his career.